 - Planned service activity is relevant, meaningful, challenging, of an extended duration, and directly addresses an identified need

-- Target community is able to be involved in planning, and hopefully implementing, of service activities
+- Partner community is able to be involved in planning, and implementing, of service activities

-- Students will be able to interact with target community (pre, during and post trip)
+- Students will be able to interact with the partner community (pre, during and post trip)

-- A reliable and reputable organization at location is available to work with our students in developing a meaningful service programme.
+- A reliable and reputable NGO/organization at each location is available to work with our students in developing a meaningful service programme.

 - There is strong potential for ongoing connection between the school and the community to be supported

-Students in each year level will have a package of trips that they can choose from that includes Hong Kong-based activities, regional trips and destinations further abroad.
+Students in each year level will have a roster of ten trips that they can choose from, including a Hong Kong-based option and nine regional trips.
 As No Boundaries is a part of our school programme, attendance is required from all students.